Lorenzo Sariñana in The Hairy Ape (2013). Photo: Kenrick Fischer

 A story of a simple laborer trapped in a world controlled by the rich.
 This classic expressionist work is re-imagined as a one-man / hyper-media performance.
 This new bi-lingual translation and interpretation brings to the front the issues of immigration, class structure, and industrialism.
 First produced in 1922, the LIDA Project modernizes O’Neill’s text to address the modern themes of alienation in a stratified world.

-May 1-3, 2015: HERE Arts Center :: New York City, NY
+Production History May 1-3, 2015: HERE Arts Center :: New York City, NY

 May 10 – June 7, 2013: work | space :: Denver, CO

-Best Actor in a Drama (Lorenzo Sariñana), True West Award Nomination
+Awards Best Actor in a Drama (Lorenzo Sariñana), True West Award Nomination

 Best Multimedia Integration (Brian Freeland), True West Award Nomination